 Another ship grounding in shallow waters occurred with a commercial towing vessel in 2013.
 The towing vessel was heading into Buzzards Bay when it ran aground on a rocky spot.
 The accident caused part of the ship to be damaged, which led to the leaking of several hundred gallons of oil into the water.

 Accidents like these can cause substantial environmental problems.
-In this case, there were no injuries, but people can get hurt in these accidents too.
+Although there were no injuries in this case, people can get hurt in these accidents, too.
 The mate on the vessel was found to be at fault for not using autopilot and not taking over manual control until it was too late to avoid running aground.

 Legal Resources for Injured Maritime Workers